incident-response7 min read15 May 2026

 • Suspend any third-party integrations that may have been the entry point

-• Preserve all logs, access records, and system snapshots — these are your evidence trail
+• Preserve all evidence — logs, access records, system snapshots

-What not to do: Do not delete files, reset systems, or "clean up" affected devices before you have documented the state.
-Destroying evidence, even accidentally, complicates your PDPC response and can escalate enforcement outcomes.
+Do not delete files, wipe systems, or "clean up" before documenting the state.
+Destroying evidence — even accidentally — complicates your PDPC response and can worsen enforcement outcomes.

-• A decision-maker (owner, CEO, or senior manager) authorised to make notification calls
+• A decision-maker authorised to make notification calls

-• Your IT contact (internal or external) who can investigate the technical cause
+• Your IT contact (internal or external) for the technical investigation

-• Legal counsel if the breach involves sensitive data categories or potential litigation
+• Legal counsel if sensitive data categories or potential litigation are involved

-Your 30-day assessment window starts now.
-Use it wisely — rushing to a premature conclusion can lead to under-reporting.
-Taking too long without documented progress looks like concealment.
+Your 30-day assessment window is running.
+Use it wisely — rushing to a premature conclusion leads to under-reporting, but dragging your feet without documented progress looks like concealment.

 1. What data was affected?
-Identify the specific categories: names, NRIC numbers, contact details, financial data, health records, biometrics, login credentials.
+(Names, NRIC, financial data, health records, credentials)

-3. Was the data actually accessed or exfiltrated, or merely exposed?
-An unsecured S3 bucket that no one accessed is different from a confirmed exfiltration.
+3. Was data actually accessed or exfiltrated, or merely exposed?

-4. What is the root cause?
-Phishing, misconfiguration, insider access, third-party vendor failure?
+4. What was the root cause?
+(Phishing, misconfiguration, insider, vendor failure)

 Step 4: Assess Notifiability (Days 5-30)